Lloyd Leftwich

-Lloyd Leftwich was a state legislator in Alabama during the Reconstruction era.
+Lloyd Leftwich (1832–1918) was a state legislator in Alabama during the Reconstruction era.
 He was a state senator from 1872 to 1876.
 He was photographed with other members of the state senate in 1872.

 Leftwich bought a 122-acre farm from his former owner.
 He and his wife had eight children.
 They learned to read and write.
-They donated land for the Lloyd Chapel Baptist Church and Lloyd Eoementary School.
+They donated land for the Lloyd Chapel Baptist Church and Lloyd Elementary School.
 He lived in Forkland, Alabama.
 His eldest child, John Carter Leftwich became a college president, founded a college, and published a newspaper.